-As I write this post, a young mother suffers in the hospital and may be losing a very long battle with breast cancer.
+As I write this post, a young mother and friend of mine suffers in the hospital and may be losing a very long battle with breast cancer.
 She is a model citizen of the Kingdom of God; a true saint in every sense of the word.
 Her family clings to hope that she’ll recover, but at the moment it doesn’t look good.
 Why is this happening?
 Isn’t this a logical question?

-The Faith that we profess is not popular these days.
+The faith that we profess is not popular these days.
 Statistically, people are no longer attending church as they used to.
 Young people grow up in the church, go away to college and seemingly abandon their faith in just a few short years, sometimes days.

 Ever wonder why so many are walking away from God?
 I wonder sometimes if we expect faith in Jesus to be logical and quite often it must defy logic to accomplish all that God wants.